 The Anthropology Department at the University of Arkansas presently offers two degree programs to undergraduate students-the BA (Bachelor of Arts), and the BS (Bachelor of Science).
 The Department of Anthropology at the University of Arkansas comprises three separate disciplines - Cultural Anthropology, Biological Anthropology, and Archeology.
 The Department offers introductory courses in each subdiscipline, as well as a capstone course required for all anthropology majors.
-In order to bring the Department's assessment program in line with the College requirements, and in order to standardize assessment as much as possible across courses, in the Spring of 2020 the Anthropology Department completely revised its Assessment Plan in the Spring of 2020.
+In order to bring the Department's assessment program in line with the College requirements, and in order to standardize assessment as much as possible across courses, the Anthropology Department revised its Assessment Plan in the Spring of 2020.
 This stands as the current assessment plan, including revision of student learning outcomes, re-evaluating the tools used for assessment, and instituting a formal plan for Departmental Program Assessment.